 4. What process can we use to retrieve devices from students before summer break?

-Before the start of the new school year, you'll likely need to bring all of your devices back for sanitisation and servicing.
+Before the start of the new school year, you'll likely need to bring all of your devices back servicing.
 With our robust online management portal, IT admins can manage FUYL Towers remotely.
 After parents drop off devices at a scheduled time, staff can track the activity of the Tower to know when the compartment was accessed, reset PINs, open doors, or quarantine doors.
 Again, all done remotely without any physical contact.

 Remember, compartments don't have to be limited to devices.
 If you're looking to clean out student lockers at the end of the year, you can put each student's belongings in a FUYL Tower slot and arrange for safe pickup.